xizon/Uix-Slideshow/README.md

 7.You can overview the original styles to overwrite it.
 It will be on creating new styles to your website, without modifying original `.css` files.
 Go to **"Uix Slideshow -> Settings -> Custom CSS"**.

 ![](https://github.com/xizon/Uix-Slideshow/blob/master/helper/img/css.jpg)

+> There is a second way, make a new Cascading Style Sheet (CSS) document which name to **uix-slideshow-style.css** to your **templates directory** (`/wp-content/themes/{your-theme}/` or `/wp-content/themes/{your-theme}/assets/css/`).
+You can connect to your site via an **FTP** client, make the changes and then upload the file back to the server.
+Once you have created an existing CSS file, Uix Slideshow will use it as a default style sheet to your WordPress Theme.
+Of course, Uix Slideshow's function of "Custom CSS" is still valid.

+> Note: Making a new javascrpt (.js) document which name to **uix-slideshow-custom.js** to your templates directory (`/wp-content/themes/{your-theme}/` or `/wp-content/themes/{your-theme}/assets/js/`).
+Once you have created an existing JS file, Uix Slideshow will use it as a default script to your WordPress Theme.